cpu0x00/circuit-ducky/README.md

 - MDBT50Q-RX: pressing the bootloader button plug it and you should see it up in the bootloader mode drag and drop the circuitpython uf2 file included in its Directory and it should go down and come up again as CIRCUITPY device [only required one time]

-- proximity trinkey: plug it in without pressing any button and then press the bootloader button two time while its in you should see it up in the bootloader mode drag and drop the circuitpython uf2 file included in its Directory and it should go down and come up again as CIRCUITPY device [only required one time]
+- proximity trinkey: plug it in without pressing any button and then press the bootloader button two times while its in you should see it up in the bootloader mode drag and drop the circuitpython uf2 file included in its Directory and it should go down and come up again as CIRCUITPY device [only required one time]

 - the following stuff works on any os except for the payload editing script works only on linux